Node.js DNS Resolution: lookup, resolve & c-ares

 console.log(err ?? hostnames);

 });Reverse DNS is operational data.
 It can help with logs, mail systems, and diagnostics.
-Treat it as a DNS answer rather than identity proof.
+Treat it as a DNS answer, not identity proof.
 Certificate validation, HTTP host routing, proxy headers, and application identity all live at higher layers.

-NS and SOA records are useful around debugging even when application code rarely consumes them.
+NS and SOA records are useful for debugging even when application code rarely consumes them.
 NS records name the authoritative nameservers for a zone or delegation.
-SOA records carry zone metadata, including values that influence negative caching.
+SOA records carry zone metadata, including values that affect negative caching.
 Node exposes resolveNs() and resolveSoa() for these.
-Use them when the question is "which nameserver owns this answer" or "why is absence cached for this long."
+Use them when you need to know which nameserver owns an answer or why absence may be cached for a while.

 dns.resolve('example.com', 'MX', (err, records) => {